avast/stepdance/README.md

 stepdance
 =========

-Functional iterators written Scala for easy and elegant parsing, scanning, iterating etc.
+Functional iterators for easy and elegant parsing, scanning, iterating etc. Written in Scala.